A newsletter for B2B writers and marketers

 That’s all for this time

-If you liked this e-newsletter, please forward it to a colleague who’s interested in white papers.
+If you liked this e-newsletter, please forward it to a colleague interested in white papers.

 You can see all the previous issues here: www.thatwhitepaperguy.com/newsletters/

-And if you have any questions about white papers, please send them to Gordon AT thatwhitepaperguy.com and I’ll do my best to answer in a future article.
+And if you have any comments or questions about white papers, please send them to [email protected] and I’ll do my best to answer… maybe in my next article!

 That White Paper Guy